iawia002/lux/README.md

 >
 > `$ annie 'https://...'`

+Annie does not support selecting specific video format to download, Annie will download the highest quality video that can be obtained.

 ### Download anything else

 If you already got the URL of the exact resource you want, you can download it directly: